williambq/AppNoticeSDK-Android/README.md

 7\.
 As mentioned earlier, the SDK will skip displaying the implied and explicit dialogs depending on acceptance status, session count and 30-day count.
 To reset these acceptance and count values in the SDK so that you can force the dialogs to be displayed, you can reset the SDK by calling the following method (Note: This assumes inAppConsent has been initialized as shown earlier):

 8\.
 Customization via resource files (**optional**):
-  1. Unzip the InAppConsentSDK.aar file.
+  1. Unzip the AppNoticeSDK.aar file.
   2. Edit the strings and colors in ```…\res\values\values.xml```
   3. Edit layouts in ```…\src\main\res\layout\*.xml```